AntonUBC/Prudential-Life-Insurance-Assessment/README.md

   - Bumpers - predicted probabilities of a binary classifier (XGBoost) for different label splits (e.g., 1 vs rest, 1 and 2 vs rest, 1, 2, and 3 vs rest, and etc. Overall, 7 bumpers).
   This idea was borrowed from the [2d place solution of the Kaggle CrowdFlower challenge] (https://github.com/geffy/kaggle-crowdflower).
 By construction, these bumpers should have reduced the probability of severe missclassification.

-  - Stucked predictions of a multi-label classifier (XGBoost) constructed using a 4-fold stacked generalization.
+  - Stacked predictions of a multi-label classifier (XGBoost) constructed using a 4-fold stacked generalization.

 ### Solution